songlab-cal/CherryML/README.md

 # Demo: CherryML applied to the LG model (runtime on a normal computer: 1 - 5 minutes)

-The following command learns a rate matrix from a set of MSAs, trees, and site rates (try it out!):
+The following command learns a rate matrix from a set of MSAs, trees, and site rates (try it out!).
+Later we explain how to use CherryML when you only have MSAs (i.e. no trees):

 ```
 python -m cherryml \